abeldantas/pdf-unpacker/README.md

 # PDF Unpacker

 A tool to convert PDF files to Markdown format while preserving images by uploading them to Imgur.
-Perfect for making your PDFs AI-processable and editable.

 ## Features